 Habitual caffeine consumption will reduce its effects, however, and you must take enough (400-600 mg of catechins per day, according to the research available).

-You must take enough as well.
-Research has shown that .2 mg/kg of body weight is sufficient for fat loss purposes.
+In terms of dosages, research has shown that .2 mg/kg of body weight is sufficient for fat loss purposes, and that ingesting it prior to exercise is particularly effective.

 The Bottom Line